 On July 8, 2012, the Company signed a land use agreement with the community of San Juan de Cañaris, by which the community authorized the Company to use the land for exploration purposes for three years.
-The Company had committed 1,500,000 soles (\$400,000) to fund sustainable development programs subject to specific project approval by a committee formed by the parties.
-The Company did incur in excess of 1,500,000 soles on community initiatives since July 2012 (more than 6,000,000 soles since 2010) however the committee was not formed in time to approve all of these expenditures.
-Discussions are underway to reactivate the Committee and acknowledge the expenditures to date.
+The Company committed 1,500,000 soles to fund sustainable development programs subject to specific project approval by a committee formed by the parties.
+The Company incurred in excess of 1,500,000 soles on community development initiatives since July 2012 with a total of 6,000,000 soles since 2010.

+Discussions are currently underway to reactivate the Committee and acknowledge the expenditures to date.
 The Company also committed to issue 250,000 shares of the Company to the community upon the earlier of the commencement of the construction phase of the Cañariaco Copper Project or the transfer of at least 51% of the Cañariaco Copper Project to a third-party.